Shift invariant subspaces in the Bloch space: Beurling-type theorems and model spaces

 \subsection{$M_z$-invariant subspaces in duals of Regular Spaces}

 Let $X$ be a regular space and let $X'$ denote its Cauchy dual.
-In this subsection we collect several general properties of $M_z$-invariant subspaces in $X'$.
+In this subsection, we collect several general and simple properties of $M_z$-invariant subspaces in $X'$, which will be important for our further developments.
 Given a function $f\in X'$, we denote by $\left[f\right]_{X'}$ the weak-star closure in $X'$ of the smallest $M_z$-invariant subspace containing $f$.
-We declare $f\in X'$ to be cyclic in $X'$ if $\left[f\right]_{X'} = X'$.
+We declare an element $f$ to be cyclic in $X'$ if $\left[f\right]_{X'} = X'$.
 Similarly, given an inner function $\Theta$, we say that $\Theta$ satisfies the \emph{permanence property} in $X'$ if

-The permanence property was recently introduced in the papers \cite{limani2022abstract} and \cite{limani2022problem}, in more specific context than ours.
+The permanence property was recently introduced in the papers \cite{limani2022abstract} and \cite{limani2023problem}, in more specific context than ours.
 We also mention that it implicitly appeared in the earlier work of J. Roberts \cite{roberts1985cyclic}, in the context of Bergman spaces.
 Let $X$ be a regular space, let $\Theta$ be an inner function and let $\Po$ be the set of analytic polynomials.
 Observe that $X\cap K_\Theta^1$ regarded as a subset of $X$ is precisely the pre-annihilator of $\Theta \Po \subset X'$, denoted by $\Theta \Po_{\perp}$.
 A standard argument involving the Hahn-Banach separation theorem gives the following equality of sets

 Since the Cauchy reproducing kernels are in $X$, weak-star convergence in $X'$ implies convergence on compact subsets of $\D$.
 Hence the permanence property always holds for Blaschke products.
 In what follows, we shall thus restrict our attention to the permanence property for singular inner functions.
 Recall that $H^\infty$ is the Cauchy dual of the Banach space $L^1 (dm) / H^{1}_0$, where $H^1_0$ denotes the subspace of functions in $H^1$ vanishing at the origin.
-Our first simple observation is that for regular spaces $X$, the weak-star topology in $X'$ is coarser than the weak-star topology in $H^\infty$.
+Our first simple observation asserts that for regular spaces $X$, the weak-star topology in $X'$ is coarser than the weak-star topology in $H^\infty$.
+For the sake of future references, we phrase it below and remark that the proof readily follows from the assumption $X\subseteq H^1$ of regular spaces.

 \begin{lemma} \thlabel{HooX'}